$\xi R \phi^2$ coupling, cosmological constant and quantum gravitational correction to Newton's potential

-We next place the non-minimal vertex on the $k_2'$ momentum, the second of \ref{f1}.
-Using the on-shell and non-relativistic relations ($k_1^2={k'_1}^2 = -m_1^2$, $k_2^2 ={k'_2}^2 = -m_2^2$, $k_1\cdot k_2 \approx -m_1 m_2,\, k'_1\cdot k'_2 \approx -m_1 m_2 $), we have { } which we evaluate using \ref{nm8'}.
+which we evaluate using \ref{nm8'}.
 The divergence can be absorbed in the renormalisation counterterm for the one graviton-two scalar vertex diagram embedded in \ref{f1}.
 The part relevant to the potential (i.e., non-analytic in the transfer momentum $q^2$) reads

 If we place the non-minimal vertex on the $k_2$ vertex, we obtain exactly the same result as above.
-Likewise, if we pairwise interchange the $k_1, k_1'$ and $k_2, k_2'$ vertices, we obtain the same result, Thus we have the total contribution to the gravitational potential for the seagull class of diagrams, \ref{f1},
+Likewise, if we pairwise interchange the $k_1, k_1'$ and $k_2, k_2'$ vertices, we obtain the same result.
+Thus, we have the total contribution to the gravitational potential for the seagull class of diagrams, \ref{f1},

 By \ref{nm8add}, the above amplitude will give an $r^{-1}$ potential in the non-relativistic limit.
 Note that there is no subleading contribution to the potential from the seagull diagrams.
 This is simply because only the second and the third diagrams of \ref{f2} (along with the pairwise interchange of the $k_1, k_1'$ and $k_2, k_2'$ vertices) contribute to the above potential.
 Due to the placement of the nonminimal vertex in these diagrams we have $(l-q)^2$ or $l^2$ appearing in the numerator of the corresponding scattering amplitudes.
 This results in the factorisation of $q^{-2}$ and momentum integral independent of the transfer momentum $q$, \ref{qg30}.
 Accordingly, the contribution in \ref{qg32} is exact, and there is no other terms (like $q^{-1}$ or $\ln q^2$) which can make subleading contributions to the potential.